 Victoria’s copywriting clients include the charity Compassion UK, the management training company Inez, the hotel chain Mandarin Oriental and the events company Coliseum.

-Before moving here in 2009 I was a broadcast journalist in London for 9 years.
-My career began at Reuters, where I was a radio newsreader.
-Next, I moved to the BBC News website, as a producer for its fledgling audio and video section.
-Here, I won the BBC News website’s original journalism prize.
-Three years later, I moved into TV at the BBC News Channel and the BBC One o’Clock national news for several years, before moving on to my final post at the BBC – as Transport Producer, working with Transport Correspondent Tom Symonds, researching and producing specialist news pieces for the whole BBC network.
+Before moving to Qatar in 2009 she was a broadcast journalist in London for 9 years.
+Her career began at Reuters, where she was a radio newsreader.
+Next, she moved to the BBC News website, as a producer for its audio and video section.
+Here, she won the BBC News website’s original journalism prize.
+Three years later, she moved into TV at the BBC News Channel and the BBC One o’Clock national news for several years, before moving on to her final post at the BBC – as Transport Producer, working with Transport Correspondent Tom Symonds, researching and producing specialist news pieces for the whole BBC network.

-I can write about pretty much anything, but my areas of specialist knowledge are travel, transport (particularly aviation) food, health and kids.
+Victoria’s areas of specialist knowledge are Qatar, travel, transport (particularly aviation) food, health, education and kids.

 She has a PG Dip in Broadcast Journalism from City University, London and a degree in English Language and Literature from King’s College, London.